-The Company's portfolio consists of 79 Office Properties with approximately 13.1 million net rentable square feet (including five Office Development Properties totaling approximately 1.1 million net rentable square feet and the ten Acquisition Properties expected to be acquired in January and February 1998 totaling approximately 2.2 million net rentable square feet) that have approximately 2.9 million square feet of structured parking for 8,119 vehicles; nine Industrial Properties with approximately 925,000 net rentable square feet; three hotels, including one limited service extended stay hotel under development, totaling 1,054 rooms and approximately 940,000 square feet; and a 1,170 space parking garage of approximately 330,000 square feet.
-The Company owns a 100% fee interest in 77 of the Properties that account for approximately 99% of the Company's rental revenues.
-The Company also owns, has under contract or has options to acquire twelve undeveloped parcels of land totaling 69.7 acres, located primarily in Greater Boston and Greater Washington, D.C., which will support approximately 1.5 million square feet of development.
+The Company's portfolio consists of 79 Office Properties with approximately 13.1 million net rentable square feet (including five Office Development Properties totaling approximately 1.1 million net rentable square feet and the seven Acquisition Properties expected to be acquired in February 1998 totaling approximately 1.1 million net rentable square feet) that have approximately 2.9 million square feet of structured parking for 8,119 vehicles; nine Industrial Properties with approximately 925,000 net rentable square feet; three hotels, including one limited service extended stay hotel under development, totaling 1,054 rooms and approximately 940,000 square feet; and a 1,170 space parking garage of approximately 330,000 square feet.
+The Company owns (or will own, upon the completion of the acquisition of the Acquisition Properties) a 100% fee interest in 77 of the Properties that account for approximately 99% of the Company's rental revenues.
+The Company also owns, has under contract or has options to acquire 14 undeveloped parcels of land totaling 120.0 acres, located primarily in Greater Boston and Greater Washington, D.C., which will support approximately 2.3 million square feet of development.